devethanc/devethanc/README.md

 # 👋 Hey there!
-I'm Maximus 🛡️
+I'm Ethan 🛡️

 I'm a **Cybersecurity student** passionate about **Pentesting** and **Digital Forensics**.
 I break things to understand how they work — and then secure them. 🚀